opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

   image: "localhost:30503/spam-detection-initial-train:v1.0"
   ```

-  - **Registry Credentials:** If you're using a remote registry (like Docker Hub), verify that your Knitfab Kubernetes cluster has the necessary credentials (e.g., username/password, access token) to pull the image.
+  - **Remote Registry:** If you're using a remote registry (like Docker Hub), verify that your Knitfab Kubernetes cluster has the necessary credentials (e.g., username/password, access token) to pull the image.

 **3. Reapply the Plan:**